planetfederal/desktop-documentation/docs/source/what_is_new.rst

 * New units for symbols and layouts, including pixels and inches
 * Point cluster renderer
 * Easy styling of discrete rasters
-* Note tool is replaced by a much improved and functional vertex tool
+* Node tool is replaced by a much improved and functional vertex tool
 * Auxiliary storage support, which allows, for example, saving custom label positions on the project)
 * Several Improvements to the feature forms and widgets, including drill-down